Choosing your board — Summer vibes guide

 • Smoother ride, works in most conditions

-• Perfect for the family - small enough to put into the boot for on the roof or the kids on a summer's day yet floaty enough if the bigger kids (and mum & dad) want to catch a few in the Shorey.
+• Perfect for the family — small enough for the boot or the roof, floaty enough that mum and dad can grab a few in the shorey too

-• Want to get them into the water, but not interested in the perils of standing?
-Maybe a bodyboard is the fun option
+• Want them in the water without worrying about standing?
+A bodyboard is the fun option

-• Very fun - float in the pool, slide on the beach or rip in the Shorey - so many options!
+• Float in the pool, slide on the beach or rip in the shorey — heaps of fun

 1. Start with volume and stability